-The American Board of Pediatrics (ABP) has offered the In-Training Examination (ITE) annually since 1971 to pediatric trainees in US and Canadian programs as a service to residents and program directors.
-Chief residents may take the exam if they are listed on the pediatric residency tracking roster.
-The ITE is a 3-hour exam consisting of approximately 150 multiple-choice questions.
-The ITE is administered on designated days in July.
+The American Board of Pediatrics (ABP) has offered the In-Training Examination (ITE) annually since 1971 to pediatric trainees in U.S. and Canadian programs as a service to residents and program directors.
+The ITE is a three-hour exam consisting of approximately 150 multiple-choice questions and is administered on designated days in July.

 The purpose of the ITE is:

 - To enable residents to assess strengths and weaknesses in general pediatric knowledge at the time of the exam

 - To assess progress from year to year